A Belfast (Maine) Sojourn

 an adult.

-I have a very clear memory of seeing
+I have a very clear memory of seeing "Carousel

-Carousel in one of my home town theatres,
+" in one of my home town

-which several boats sail over to an island for a clambake.
+scene in which several boats sail over to an island for a clambake.

 As we made the scene on the bay in a light rain, fortified by coffee and muffins, I